Carers need care too

 The care you give could be needed suddenly due to unforeseen circumstances such as an accident, or it could develop gradually over time, eg, if you have an ageing parent or grandparent who needs increased support.

-You may be caring for someone in your own home or outside of your home, and it may be part or full-time.
-The care may be required short-term or long-term and it can vary in the degree of difficulty and/or amount of time needed to care for the person.
+You may be caring for someone in your own home or outside your home, and it may be part or full-time.
+The care required may be short-term or long-term and it can vary in how hard it is to take care of them and how much time is needed.

 Daughter helps mother with hanging out clothes